basuhoward/krigsvold.org/heraldry.md

 > inescutcheon of HOWARD.
 Crest--A castle Eisenfarb.
 Supporters--On
 > either side, a penguin Proper, each with the inner wing extended
 > supporting the shield, and crowned with an eastern crown Or, standing
 > upon a compartment of snow-covered rocks.
-Motto--Dies müssen wir
+Motto--_Dies müssen wir
-> schützen, German for "This we must protect."
+> schützen_, German for "This we must protect."
 Orders--Knight of the
 > Snowflake.

 The inclusion of the Order of the Snowflake acknowledges Dr. Howard's